Getting to St Helena

 St Helena’s long-awaited airport opened in 2017, with SA Airlink now operating a weekly schedule to the island from Johannesburg.
 Flights usually depart on Saturdays, with the exception of the second weekend of each month when the monthly charter flight to Ascension Island means the St Helena-Johannesburg flight departs a day later, on a Sunday.

-In addition, from December to April SA Airlink will operate an additional mid-week flight between Johannesburg and St Helena, departing on Tuesdays.
+In addition, from December to May SA Airlink operate an additional mid-week flight between Johannesburg and St Helena, departing on Tuesdays.

-The journey time to St Helena is approximately 7 hours including a short refuelling stop in Windhoek, Namibia.
+The journey time to St Helena is approximately 7 hours including a short refuelling stop in Walvis Bay, Namibia.

 Our team of specialists will be pleased to advise you on the best available airfares and route options to Johannesburg, and can tailor any additional arrangements in South Africa before and after your visit to St Helena.

 The general free allowance for hold luggage on Airlink flights is 20kg in Economy Class and 30kg in Business Class per adult passenger.